elgw/chromflock/man/chromflock.md

 counts and hence the range of the values does not matter to **hic2cpm**.

+The number of contacts per bead is calculated taking the number of structure into account, i.e. by summing round(H_{ij}*nStruct) over i and the dividing by nStruct.

 Further downstream the CPM matrix can be read by **aflock**.
 The elements of the CPM are interpreted so that if `CPM_{ij}=p`, the probability that bin `i` and `j` are in contact is `p`.
 I.e. if